Keeper-Wallet/provider-keeper/packages/test-app/readme.md

-# Waves Signer example
+# ProviderKeeper example

-This is the Waves Signer "Hello World" example.
-Just a simple web page with 4 buttons to interact with Waves blockchain.
+This is a simple web application for e2e tests that communicates with Waves Keeper via Waves Signer using ProviderKeeper

-The full description of this example is available on [Medium](https://medium.com/@izhur27/getting-started-with-waves-signer-893017c9b7ae).
+## Usage

-For launch use
+For build use
 ```shell
 npm i
 npm run build